Information Systems Management

 T81 INFO 558 Applications of Deep Neural Networks

 Deep learning is a group of exciting new technologies for neural networks.
-Through a combination of advanced training techniques and neural network architectural components, it is now possible to create neural networks of much greater complexity.
+It is now possible to create neural networks of much greater complexity through a combination of advanced training techniques and neural network architectural components.
 Deep learning allows a neural network to learn hierarchies of information in a way that is like the function of the human brain.
-This course will introduce the student to computer vision with Convolution Neural Networks (CNN), time series analysis with Long Short-Term Memory (LSTM), classic neural network structures and application to computer security.
-High Performance Computing (HPC) aspects will demonstrate how deep learning can be leveraged both on graphical processing units (GPUs), as well as grids.
-Focus is primarily upon the application of deep learning to problems, with some introduction mathematical foundations.
-Students will use the Python programming language to implement deep learning using Google TensorFlow and Keras.
-It is not necessary to know Python prior to this course; however, familiarity of at least one programming language is assumed.
-This course will be delivered in a hybrid format that includes both classroom and online instruction.
-Recommended completion of T81 577.
+This course will introduce the student to computer vision with Convolution Neural Networks (CNN), time series analysis with Long Short-Term Memory (LSTM), transformers, large language models (LLMs), and classic neural network structures.
+The focus is primarily on applying deep learning to problems, with some introduction to mathematical foundations.
+High-Performance Computing (HPC) aspects demonstrate how one can leverage deep learning on graphical processing units (GPUs).
+Students will use Python to implement deep learning using PyTorch and other libraries.
+It is unnecessary to know Python before this course; however, familiarity with at least one programming language is assumed.
+We deliver this course in a hybrid format, including classroom and online instruction.

 Credit 3 units.